Through the Externship Program upper-class students earn academic credits while they gain practical experience in a supportive real-world setting.

 All Law School externships are unpaid positions that run concurrently with the NYLS academic calendar.
-Student externs can earn two academic credits for their work at the court or law office.
-Our externs are required to work 168 hours a semester, which means they work 12 hours per week in the fall and spring semesters and 24 hours per week during the shorter summer session.
-Externs complete complementary assignments at the law school in addition to their placement hours.
+Student externs earn two academic credits for their work at the court or law office and an additional credit for a related seminar.
+Our externs are required to work 140 hours a semester (10-12 hours per week in the fall and spring semesters and 20 hours per week during the shorter summer session).
+Externs complete complementary assignments at the law school.

 Plan the timing of an externship to coincide with one of our semesters:

-- Summer semester: begins early June and ends late July (7 weeks)
+Summer session: begins early June and ends late July (7 weeks)

 Judicial Externship Program

 After the first year of law school many students refine their research, writing, and analytical skills; gain exposure to courtroom advocacy; and test their understanding of the rules of evidence and procedure by participating in the Judicial Externship Program.
 Within a few blocks of the law school, students may assist judges in the New York City Criminal, Civil, and Family Courts; the New York State Supreme Court; the U.S. District Court for the Southern District of New York; the Court of International Trade; the Bankruptcy Court; and the U.S. Court of Appeals for the Second Circuit.
 Students who are willing to take a short train or subway ride can take advantage of the courts in nearby Brooklyn, Queens, the Bronx, Staten Island, and New Jersey.
 Our judicial externs research issues, draft memos and opinions, and sit at the bench beside judges and then meet in a seminar at the law school to discuss and analyze their experiences.
 What better way to prepare to be a lawyer than by experiencing first-hand how judges decide real cases?